fremantle-industries/tai/README.md

 application secrets into your OTP release and regularly rotate them.
 This can be achieved in many different ways, `tai` has chosen to use [confex](https://github.com/Nebo15/confex) to manage this workflow. `confex` provides the ability to read secrets from environment variables or the file system out of the box.
-It also has the ability to read secrets from your any location you wish via a custom adapter.
+It also has the ability to read secrets from any location you wish via a custom adapter.

 Take a look at our example [dev configuration](./config/dev.exs.example#L32) which